 You may be entitled to a short term service from our rehabilitation and reablement team, especially if you have had an injury or stay in hospital.
 This service will either be provided via a short stay at Sir John Mason House or within your own home helping your confidence and independence.

-Equipment can help someone feel safe and secure within their home and also offer family and carers peace of mind and reassurance.
+Equipment can help someone feel safe and secure within their home.
+It also offers family and carers peace of mind and reassurance.

 An alarm or sensor can be worn by the person or placed around the home.
 This enables the person to directly seek help or, when a sensor is automatically triggered, alerts a call centre or an on site carer that the person requires assistance.

-How does it work?
-When an individual triggers their alarm or an automatic sensor raises an alert this will link directly to a 24 hour call centre.
+When an individual triggers their alarm or an automatic sensor, it raises an alert.
+This will link directly to a 24 hour call centre.

 The call centre staff will be able to offer advice and reassurance and contact someone who is an identified responder and/or the emergency services to visit the person to offer support.

 Telecare can be purchased privately through the Care Call Service.

 You may find that some equipment you can buy yourself can help make life easier.
 AskSARA is an award-winning online self-help guide providing expert advice and information on products and equipment for older and disabled people.
 It provides impartial advice on equipment to help make daily living easier.

 You can also get advice from North Lincolnshire’s Independent Living Service.
 They provide information, advice and guidance to enable you to remain independent in your own home – and to stay well and connected to your community.